Guide for Author

 Manuscript Preparation

-For Original Articles and Review Articles, the article’s subject area (and corresponding subject number) must be specified in the cover letter, per the list below.
+For Original Articles and Review Articles, the article’s subject area (and corresponding subject number) must be specified in our submission system, per the list below.
 When there are multiple relevant areas, two or more areas may be specified.

 1 Internal Medicine 7 Obstetrics and Gynecology 13 Anesthesiology 19 Nursing